 In the above screenshot, I opened our article on Neutral Density filters from the Links tab and then pulled up the Neutral Density Filter Calculator from the app alongside the page using iOS Split View, so that I could do the calculations for myself.
 A great way to learn photography theory!

 The Depth of Field Calculator [DoF Calc] is intuitive and easy to use, but provides a level of detail to satisfy even the most discerning photographer!
-Just select your camera sensor type (35mm full frame, 1.3X 1.5X or 1.6X crop factor, micro 4/3, or one of the medium or large format sizes) then choose your aperture, focal length and focus distance (the approximate distance to your main subject).
+Just select your camera sensor type (35mm full frame, 1.3X 1.5X or 1.6X crop factor, 1-inch, micro 4/3, or one of the medium or large format sizes) then choose your aperture, focal length and focus distance (the approximate distance to your main subject).

 The calculator then instantly displays your depth of field including the near limit, far limit, and hyperfocal distance.
 If you tap the Hyperfocal Distance label the focus distance dial is automatically set to the hyperfocal distance and all displayed information is updated.
 Tap again and your initially selected focus distance is restored.